silvncr/Celebi/README.md

 ### View Counter Bot

 This bot is for use with profile view counters from `https://gpvc.arturio.dev/`.

-If you don't know how to use them, just use the following code in your README or website:
+If you don't already know how they work, just use the following code in your `README` or website:

 Markdown: